 In certain cases, individuals seeking entry to Canada to work in the entertainment industry can qualify as business visitors.

 This refers to a category of foreign nationals intending to work in Canada who, due to the nature and/or duration of the work to be performed in Canada, do not require a work permit.

-The first is film producers who are entering Canada to work on a movie, TV show, or documentary.
-In order for these individuals to qualify as business visitors, the project they are working on in Canada must be a foreign-financed production.
+- Film producers who are entering Canada to work on a movie, TV show, or documentary which must be a foreign-financed production.
 Collaborations between foreign production companies and Canadian entities do not constitute such a production as the project must be entirely funded from abroad.
-In order to avoid issues upon entry, it is therefore essential for foreign film crews entering Canada to be intimately familiar with the bankrolling of the project and who is providing financial support.
+In order to avoid issues upon entry, it is essential for foreign film crews entering Canada to be intimately familiar with the details of who is providing financial support for the production.